ThierrySans/CSCD71/index.md

 You are not allowed to look at solutions available online.

-You are fully responsible for the piece of work you submit to Github repository as your contribution to the project.
+You are fully responsible for the piece of work you submit as your contribution to the project.

 When the assignment handout allows you to use snippets of code from the web, you should cite the source in the source code.
 As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced.
 However, any piece of code larger than 25 lines should not be re-used.